EUR/USD bullish above 1.1300 – UOB

 EUR/USD bullish above 1.1300 – UOBBy Pablo Piovano

-The pair’s stance should shift to bullish from neutral on a daily close above the 1.1300 handle, suggested FX Strategists at UOB Group.
+FX Strategists at UOB Group could shift the pair’s outlook to bullish from neutral on a daily close above 1.1300.

 Key Quotes

-“Our recent expectation for a deeper pull-back to 1.1025 was proven wrong as EUR easily surmounted the strong 1.1190 resistance yesterday”.

-“While the outlook remains neutral for now, the strong up-move over the past 2 days has improved the undertone considerably”.
+“While EUR extended its gain as expected, the up-move was short-lived and last week’s peak near 1.1265/70 was unthreatened.
+The recent upward pressure has eased with the quick pull-back from a high of 1.1256.
+The current movement is viewed as part of a consolidation phase even though the immediate bias is for a probe lower towards the bottom of the expected 1.1185/1.1245 sideway trading range”.

-“That said, EUR has to register a NY close above 1.1300 to indicate it has re-entered a bullish phase.
-This scenario would not be surprising as long as the key short-term support at 1.1160 is intact”.
+“The undertone for EUR is still generally positive even though as highlighted yesterday, only a clear break above 1.1300 (high in November) would indicate that this pair has reentered a bullish phase.
+This scenario would not be surprising as long as the key short-term support at 1.1160 is intact.
+A breach of 1.1160 would suggest that EUR would spend more time in a consolidation phase”.